The following components work together to deploy and maintain the service.

 Integration with DC/OS access controls

-In the DC/OS GUI, create a group, then add a user to the group.
+In the DC/OS web interface, create a group, then add a user to the group.
 Or, just create a user.
 Click Organization > Groups > + or Organization > Users > +.
 If you create a group, you must also create a user and add them to the group.

 dcos:adminrouter:service:marathon full dcos:service:marathon:marathon:services:/testing full dcos:adminrouter:ops:mesos full dcos:adminrouter:ops:slave full